mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 {{"demo": "CustomColumnMenuGrid.js", "bg": "inline"}}

 :::info
-<strong>Tip</strong>: In the `ColumnMenu` component and its items, you receive the prop `colDef` corresponding to the current column; you can use this to conditionally render some items or change some logic.
+<strong>Tip</strong>: The `ColumnMenu` component and its components slots receive the `colDef` prop corresponding to the current column; you can use this to conditionally render some items or change some logic.
 :::

-## Customize Menu List props

-The column menu uses a [`<MenuList />`](https://mui.com/material-ui/api/menu-list/) internally, you can use `MenuListProps` component prop to update its properties.
-The following example sets the menu layout to `dense`.

-{{"demo": "ColumnMenuDense.js", "bg": "inline"}}

 ## Disable column menu